Ismene: Sophocles

-Antigone

-In the opening scene of the play Antigone tells Ismene of her plans to bury their brother Polynices, and asks her to join her.
-While Ismene laments the fate of Polynices' corpse, she refuses to defy the laws of the city.
+In the opening scene of the chronologically final play Antigone, the homonymous heroine tells Ismene of her plans to bury their brother Polynices, and asks her to join her.
+While Ismene laments the fate of Polynices' corpse, she refuses to defy the laws of the city and Creon.
 She advises her sister to be secretive if she is determined to take this course of action, and says she will do the same.
 Antigone, however, tells her not to keep silent but to tell everyone in the city.
 Ismene does not stop her sister, but makes her opinion of her foolishness clear.

 Once Antigone is caught, in spite of her betrothal to his son Haemon, Creon decrees that she is to be buried alive.
 Ismene then declares that she has aided Antigone and wants to share her fate, though she did not participate in the crime.
 Antigone refuses to let her be martyred for a cause she did not stand up for, telling her to live.
 Antigone expresses that while Ismene's "choices seemed right to some--others agreed with [hers]," but Ismene tells her that the both of them were "equally wrong."

-Seven Against Thebes

-Aeschylus' play, Seven Against Thebes, depicts the war and demise of Eteocles and Polynices.
-At the end of the play the Chorus narrates Ismene and Antigone entering to sing a funeral dirge together for both of their brothers.
-While Antigone exits with the First Semichorus, escorting the body of Polynices, Ismene and the Second Semichorus exit with the body of Eteocles.

-Other appearances

-The 7th-century BC poet Mimnermus accounts that Ismene was murdered by Tydeus, one of the Seven.
-In this account, Ismene and her lover Theoclymenus met outside of the city during the siege.
-Tydeus had been told their whereabouts by Athena, and apprehended Ismene while Theoclymenus escaped.
-While she begged for sympathy, Tydeus was unaffected by her pleas and killed her.

-This is mentioned in no other extant Classical writing, but the scene is represented on a 6th-century Corinthian black-figure amphora now housed in the Louvre.
+Antigone is then buried alive.